resource-watch/slate/source/includes/api/_user_management.md

 - GET `<BASE API URL>/auth/google` - Starts authentication using the configured Google settings
 - GET `<BASE API URL>/auth/google/callback` - Callback used once Google auth is done
-- GET `<BASE API URL>/auth/google/token` - Endpoint that expects the Google token used by the API to validate the user session.
+- GET `<BASE API URL>/auth/google/token?access_token=<Google token>` - Endpoint that expects the Google token used by the API to validate the user session.
+It

 ### 3rd party authentication using Facebook

-- GET `<BASE API URL>/auth/facebook` - Starts authentication using the configured Google settings
+- GET `<BASE API URL>/auth/facebook` - Starts authentication using the configured Facebook settings
 - GET `<BASE API URL>/auth/facebook/callback` - Callback used once Facebook auth is done
-- GET `<BASE API URL>/auth/facebook/token` - Endpoint that expects the Facebook token used by the API to validate the user session.
+- GET `<BASE API URL>/auth/facebook/token?access_token=<Facebook token>` - Endpoint that expects the Facebook token used by the API to validate the user session.

+### 3rd party authentication using Apple

+- GET `<BASE API URL>/auth/apple` - Starts authentication using the configured Apple settings
+- POST `<BASE API URL>/auth/apple/callback` - Callback used once Apple auth is done
+- GET `<BASE API URL>/auth/apple/token?access_token=<Apple JWT token>` - Endpoint that expects the Apple JWT token obtained by the user while authenticating using another application.
+It validates that token using Apple's services, and if valid, creates/updates the user's RW API account.
+It returns a RW API JWT token.

 ## Registration